maidtools/cli/README.md

 maid domain example.com
 ```

 > After creating the DNS zone, the domain must be changed to the nameservers `ns1.bitinflow.com` and `ns2.bitinflow.com`.
-If you want to continue to use your own DNS server, then you must add all DNS records from `records:list` (which could change over time).
+If you want to continue to use your own DNS server, then you must add all DNS records from `record:list` (which could change over time).

 ### List DNS Zones